Paddling the River Avon to Bath

 I’ve experimented with or had IKs with rudders, but in the end decided they weren’t essential for my sort of fair-weather day-trips (as opposed to overnighters, where you’ll get all sorts of weather when a rudder can help).

-You’d think you just set the rudder straight to go straight, but I found myself constantly finessing the pedals and zig-zagging, while trying to synch with the Mrs’ cadence up front, a bit like patting the head and rubbing the stomach.
+You’d think you just set the rudder straight to go straight, but I found myself constantly finessing the pegs and zig-zagging, while trying to synch with the Mrs’ cadence up front, a bit like patting the head and rubbing the stomach.

-Hanging valley.
+Hanging valley

-Returning up the north side of the island, we took a break at a tidal cove free of sand flies which had pestered us yesterday and which are the famed nemeses of New Zealand’s west coast.
-Blake said yesterday’s smoko had been sand fly hell, but being bigger, satisfyingly swattable and far less dense than Scottish midges, I’ll take Kiwi sand flies any day, even if they give the same itchy bites.
+Returning up the north side of the island, we took a break in a tidal cove free of sand flies which had pestered us yesterday and which are the famed nemeses of New Zealand’s sodden west coast.
+Blake said yesterday’s smoko had been sand fly hell, but being bigger, satisfyingly swattable and far less dense than tiny Scottish midges, I’ll take Kiwi sand flies any day, even if they give the same itchy bites.

-Sand fly free tea break.
+Sand fly-free tea break.
 Nice spot.

 Even then, a spell of hard shelling in a clammy wetsuit reminded me why I like IKs and Ps.
-Out in the fresh air, you can see your feet, access stuff easily, sit on cushy air, and of course hop in and out like a squirrel on a pogo stick.
+Out in the fresh air, you can see your feet, access stuff easily, sit on a cushy pad of air, and of course hop in and out like a squirrel on a pogo stick.
 They say the Necky Lochsa which replaced the Amaruk had bigger cockpits, but you’ve still got 20 feet and 40+ kilos of plastic to store and transport; I saw one on ebay.nz going for just 300 quid.
-But for this type of use – left on site for months – they’re ideal and indestructible.
-An SoT double would be door-wide and slow, and after all,most paddles here are in the rain.
+But for this type of use – rentals left on site for months – they’re ideal and indestructible.
+An SoT double would be door-wide and slow, and after all, most paddles here are in the rain.

 It was great to paddle Fjordland and revisit to the dark side to revalidate my prefs.
 For the sort of paddling I enjoy, I’ll still take an IK or P.